 The exhibition brings together artworks by Turner, Constable and Monet, alongside natural history, costume, and global stories.
 It will show a variety of creative responses to the landscape.

 Contemporary commissions will form a part of the exhibition and events programme, highlighting ways we can engage with nature, art and our landscape.

+Landscape Rebels will feature JMW Turner’s painting of ‘Walton Bridges’, widely regarded as the first oil painting by the artist to have been based on oil sketches made in the open air.
 Colchester + Ipswich Museums were instrumental in a bid to help save this important painting for the nation when, in 2019, a rescue bid was launched with Norfolk Museum Service.
 With the aid of major grants from the National Lottery Heritage Fund, Art Fund, the Friends of Ipswich Museums and a private donor, this nationally important painting was successfully saved for the East of England and the nation.
 Further support from the Friends of the Ipswich Museums is enabling us to bring this stunning artwork to Christchurch Mansion.

 For useful information, such as how to find us, what to expect when you arrive and what facilities we have, we recommend reading our Access information: Access at Christchurch Mansion | Ipswich Museums.

 This event is free to all.